grittypuffy/PACT/README.md

 - **Security & Privacy Validation** – Identifies and removes sensitive or risky data.
 - **Interactive Dashboard** – Visualizes statistics and trends for better understanding.

 ## Azure Technologies Used
-- Azure App Service
+- **Azure App Service** - A fully managed platform for building, deploying, and scaling web apps.
-- Azure Container Apps
+- **Azure Container Apps** - A serverless container service to run microservices and APIs.
-- Azure Container Registry
+- **Azure Container Registry** - A secure registry to store and manage container images.
-- Azure Cosmos DB for MongoDB
+- **Azure Cosmos DB for MongoDB** - A globally distributed, NoSQL database with MongoDB compatibility.
-- Azure OpenAI
+- **Azure OpenAI** - Provides access to OpenAI’s powerful language models for AI-powered applications.
-- Azure ML Studio
+- **Azure ML Studio** - A cloud-based platform for building, training, and deploying machine learning models.
-- Azure AI Foundry
+- **Azure AI Foundry** - A suite of AI tools and models to enhance AI application development.
-- Azure Translate
+- **Azure Translate** - A language translation service supporting multiple languages.
-- Azure Cognitive Services
+- **Azure Cognitive Services** - A collection of AI services for vision, speech, language, and decision-making.
-- Azure Language API
+- **Azure Language API** - Analyzes and processes natural language text for sentiment, key phrases, and more.
-- Azure Blob Storage
+- **Azure Blob Storage** - A scalable object storage solution for unstructured data like text and media files.
-- Azure Monitor
+- **Azure Monitor** - A monitoring service that collects, analyzes, and visualizes telemetry data.
-- Azure Key Vault
+- **Azure Key Vault** - A secure key management service for storing secrets, certificates, and encryption keys.
-- Azure Security Center
+- **Azure Security Center** - A unified security management system to detect and respond to threats.
-- Azure Content Safety
+- **Azure Content Safety** - Identifies and filters harmful or sensitive content to ensure compliance.

 ## Tech Stack
 - **Frontend:** Next.js, Tailwind CSS